YuukanOO/uniformcss.com/get-started/theming/shadows.md

 ...
 ```

-> Configuring radius sizes work in a similar way to other types of configuration in Uniform CSS.
-If the key exists, it will override the existing key otherwise it will be included as new variant.

 ---

 ## Customizing via CDN

 If you are using the CDN version of Uniform CSS, you can still customizing default settings by overriding CSS variables.
 The following shadow CSS variables can be overwritten.

-### Shadow CSS Variables

 ```css
 :root {